Need a massage?

 Hamachek's initial thought was to start small-to have a massage company come to campus, say, once a month.
 In talking with Dreamclinic, a company that provides onsite massage therapy services in workplaces, the idea grew into something bigger.

 In January Dreamclinic started coming to campus three times a month to offer massages that range 10-30 minutes in duration and $15-35 in price.
-All details, including links to schedule an appointment and purchase gift cards for colleagues or students, can be found here.

 The program is "already wildly popular," says Hamachek.
 "We've been pretty booked up so far."
 Most appointments, he adds, have been claimed by faculty and staff.